JakeWharton/jakewharton.com/_posts/2019-09-25-r8-optimization-class-reflection-and-forced-inlining.md

 Once again we see the power of successive optimizations applying.
 No more reflection!

-Unlike previous posts where inlining happened automatically, the `-alwaysinline` directive forced behavior in R8.
+Unlike previous posts where inlining happened automatically, the unsupported `-alwaysinline` directive forced this behavior in R8.
 Inlining should only be forced like this when you know that a subsequent optimization will apply to offset the bytecode impact.
 In this example, there is a chance that the instance cannot be determined at compile-time and we end up slightly bloating the bytecode.
+And, of course, the unsupported nature of the rule means it may change or disappear at any time.
+For a stable solution, Kotlin's `inline` function modifier has the same effect, but only for Kotlin callers.

 ---